cloudevents/spec/cloudevents/extensions/cryptography.md

 # Cryptography Extension

 ## Abstract

-Some CloudEvents MAY contain encrypted or cryptographically-signed `data`.
-The "plain" data which was encrypted or signed data usually differs in format from the plain data.

 Events with encrypted or signed `data` values create a few problems:
  - [`datacontenttype`](../spec.md#datacontenttype) MUST hold the content type of the encrypted buffer, and not the plain data.